 We have a history of operating losses as we have focused our efforts on raising capital and building our products and services in our pipeline.
 Our consolidated financial statements are prepared using generally accepted accounting principles in the United States of America applicable to a going concern, which contemplates the realization of assets and the satisfaction of liabilities in the normal course of business.
 We have incurred net losses and negative operating cash flows since inception.
 For the year ended December 31, 2016, we recorded a net loss of approximately \$6.4 million and used approximately \$5.4 million of cash in operating activities.
 As of December 31, 2016, we had approximately \$3.0 million in cash and cash equivalents and working capital of approximately \$2.2 million.
-We have not yet established an ongoing source of revenue sufficient to cover our operating losses until we become profitable.
+We have not yet established an ongoing source of revenue sufficient to cover our operating costs and allow us to continue as a going concern.
+Our ability to continue as a going concern is dependent our obtaining adequate capital to fund operating losses until we become profitable.
 We can give no assurances that any additional capital that we can obtain, if any, will be sufficient to meet our needs, or that any such financing will be obtainable on acceptable terms.
 If we are unable to obtain adequate capital, we could be forced to cease operations or substantially curtail our commercial activities.
 These conditions raise substantial doubt as to our ability to continue as a going concern.
 The accompanying financial statements do not include any adjustments relating to the recoverability and classification of recorded asset amounts and classification of liabilities should we be unable to continue as a going concern.